Parole in Place for Military Families

 Apply for Parole in Place

-According to the Immigrant Legal Resource Center, a parole in place application should be submitted at local USCIS field office with jurisdiction over the applicant’s place of residence.
+According to the Immigrant Legal Resource Center, a parole in place application should be submitted at a local USCIS field office with jurisdiction over the applicant's place of residence.
 Individuals with no criminal history, no extensive immigration violations, and generally good moral character have the best chance for approval.
 The application package should contain the following items:

 Cover LetterLetters should be addressed to the director of the local USCIS field office.
 Include biographical information about the service member or veteran, detail the service, describe the service member's relationship to the applicant, applicant's immigration status, if any petitions have been filed, and the hardship caused to the service member due to the applicant's legal status;